top of page

 2.PNG

 Marsha served as a Council Member for the State of Tennessee Council on Developmental Disabilities, a governor appointment, representing the Antioch, TN area.
 She is a graduate of the Partner in Policymaking TM Leadership Institue and sat of Mayor Karl Dean's Special Education Advisory Council.
 She received Prevention Specialist of the Yead while at NPP.
-Marsha is the Co-Founder of "The Overcomers Mininistry, Inc., the recipient of $20,000 + Administration on Development Disabilities (ADD) federal grants to increase participation of family members of children with disabilities along with other funding.
-Marsha co-authored two books with her for families with disabilities and is a participant of the National Association of Black Psychologists.
-Ms. Wilson is married and has two children.
+Marsha is the Co-Founder of "The Overcomers Mininistry, Inc., She was the recipient of $20,000 + Administration on Development Disabilities (ADD) federal grants to increase participation of family members of children with disabilities along with other funding.
+Marsha co-authored two books with her for families with disabilities and is a participant of the National Association of Black Psychologists.}

 Rico X